jsa3qy/joty-2025/joty_review.md

 **Context:**
 ```
-22:50 Jordan: ￼ 📷
+22:50 Geoff: ￼ 📷
 22:52 Jesse: Better eat it quick but it gets cold
 22:52 Steven: That’s the sandwich of a man with some warm dogs
 22:53 Steven: I’m guessing socks to bed
-22:54 Jordan: Was hoping I could still stick a leg out from the comforter tn
+22:54 Geoff: Was hoping I could still stick a leg out from the comforter tn
     ↳ 22:55 Jesse: If Adi lived in NY still he’d probably be on the roof, live your best life.
     ↳ 02:49 Shubs: ⭐ Joty ⭐
 ```